Seven things you must know when learning Chinese in Hong Kong

 There are people who believe that radicals explain the meanings of characters.
 Unfortunately it is not true.
 Some radicals may give a partial clue, but it is not enough to understand the meanings of characters.

-Radicals sometimes do, sometimes don’t, help understand characters, and certainly do not help comprehend the extended meanings and usages of characters.
+Radicals sometimes do and sometimes do not give clues to meanings of Chinese characters and certainly do not help comprehend the extended meanings and usages of characters.

 Today, studying radicals does not offer a short cut of learning Chinese characters.
-It is not necessary to spend too much time on radicals.
+It is not necessary to spend too much time studying radicals.

 #7 What do you need to achieve the success of learning Chinese?